 3 - Team bios

 If you have office staff or an assistant, be sure you introduce them to your client.
 Including a bio page in your welcome kit is also a great way to show some personality.
 What’s your favorite movie?
 Your favorite ice cream flavor?
 What are your areas of expertise?
 You’ve already made the sale; now, focus on building rapport and making yourself memorable to the client.
 If you’ve already included this info on your website, it’ll be easy to paste it into your welcome doc, too.

 Once their policy is in force, how often do you check in with clients?
 Every 6 months?
 Every year?
 From the client’s point of view, what’s in it for them when it comes time for a policy review?
 If there are standard questions you know you’ll ask during that policy review, include them in your timeline so your clients are prepared.
 For example, if you know you’re going to ask them to dig out their last tax return, tell them up front and refer them back to this document later, when you call or email to make the appointment for that review.

 5 - How to make a claim

 No one wants to make a claim on a family member’s life insurance policy.
 That situation is stressful enough, but if it happens, you can make it easier by providing clear instructions on how to make a claim.
 What documents will the client need to gather?
 Should they call you or the carrier?
 How long will it take the carrier to issue a payout?
 Think back to all the questions you’ve been asked by clients in the process of filing a claim, and answer the most important ones in this document.

 6 - List of recommendations

 Now that your client has life insurance, what else do they need to protect their finances?
-Give them a bullet point list that’s short and easy to read.
-This is a great opportunity for you to cross-sell and up-sell.
+Direct them to a few helpful resources, like this consumer-friendly article on 35+ types of credit scores.
+Provide these resources in a bullet point list that’s short and easy to read.
+This is also a great opportunity for you to cross-sell and up-sell.
 You can mention coverage types like: